civican/legisinfo/44-1/bills/C-35/bill_text.md

 it is important for the Government of Canada to cooperate, collaborate and work in partnership with the provinces and Indigenous peoples and support them in their efforts to provide those programs and services; and

-First Nations, Inuit and Métis children and families are best supported by early learning and child care programs and services that are culturally appropriate and that are led by Indigenous peoples.
+First Nations, Inuit and Métis children and families are best supported by early learning and child care programs and services that are culturally appropriate, that are led by Indigenous peoples and **that respect the right of Indigenous peoples to free, prior and informed consent in matters relating to children**.

 ## Funding